Sam Tan (politician)

-Tan had served as Minister of State for Culture, Community and Youth between 2014 and 2015, Minister of State in the Prime Minister's Office between 2014 and 2018, Minister of State for Manpower between 2015 and 2018, Minister of State for Foreign Affairs between 2017 and 2020 and Minister of State for Social and Family Development between 2018 and 2020.
+Tan had served as Minister of State for Culture, Community and Youth in 2014 and 2015, Minister of State in the Prime Minister's Office between 2014 and 2018, Minister of State for Manpower between 2015 and 2018, Minister of State for Foreign Affairs between 2017 and 2020 and Minister of State for Social and Family Development between 2018 and 2020.
 He had also served as Mayor of Central Singapore District between 2011 and 2014.

 Early life and education

 Tan attended Tuan Mong High School and Hwa Chong Junior College before graduating from the National University of Singapore in 1983 with a Bachelor of Arts with honours degree.

 Tan started his career at the People's Association (PA), where he served as Deputy Executive Director between 1992 and 1997.
 He subsequently became Executive Director of the Chinese Development Assistance Council (CDAC) in 1997.
 From 2007 to 2009, he served as the chief executive officer of Business China.